-Contact parents and ask them to help their children to complete their pepeha template (Appendix 6).
-Encourage them to email or send family photographs to the class.
+Contact parents and ask them to help their children to complete their SHISHIDDM/HISS Encourage them to email or send family photographs to the class.

 As a class, share whānau photographs.
 Students who don't have photographs could draw their whānau.
 Have each student create a family tree and display their photographs and drawings on it.
-Explain that whānau can be defined in many ways and each child can choose how to do this.
+Explain that whanau can be defined in many ways and each child can choose how to do this.
 It may include people students live with, as well as people they are related to.